Cadasta/cadasta-docs/en/03-projects.md

 > [add image]

-From there, select the item that needs to be changed.
+From there, select the item that needs to be edited.

 #### Editing a Project Location